Ivanov1N/forex_scraper/README.md

 ## Description

-This is a simple scraping task for extracting forex data, parsing it to csv and saving it.
+This is a straightforward scraping task that involves extracting forex data, parsing it to CSV file, and saving it.
-When automated the script checks if there are any differences and if so overwrites the csv file.
+When automated, the script checks for any differences in the data and, if found, overwrites the existing CSV file.

 ## Dependencies